babyboomer53/Lesson-5/README.md

 project will benefit from the preceding.

 Okay, my computer is going to shut down in about fifteen minutes.
-Unfortunately, I don't know how to cancel the shutdown process on a Windows system.
-I've got to scramble to get this submitted.
+Unfortunately, I don't know how to cancel the shutdown process on a Windows system.[^1] I've got to scramble to get this submitted.
+[^1]:This situation has since been rectified.